bingomanatee/transact/README.md

 5. `myTransaction.perform(handler)` is executed, The handler is the one defined  \
    to handle a specific named action.
    * The output of the handler (if any) is embedded into the transactions' "result" field.
-   * The transaction is set to state: closed
+   * The transObj is set to state: closed
-   * the `transactionState.updateTrans(trans)` removes the closed transaction from the queue
+   * the `transactionState.updateTrans(trans)` removes the closed transObj from the queue
    * The new pending transactions (less the current one) are emitted from the TransactionSet.

 ## Error Handling inside action execution

 Transactions can be "closed" without causing errors to be thrown.
-Any errors thrown by a handler or pre/post hook will be captured into a transactions' response and thrown after the transaction has been processed.
+Any errors thrown by a handler or pre/post hook will be captured into a transactions' response and thrown after the transObj has been processed.

 ### Errors / closed transactions from the preSubject hook

-An error throw (or captured in a failed transaction) by a preSubject hook will cause the handler to be skipped, and be set as the transactions' result; the transaction will be marked as `state:failed`, but the postSubject will still receive the transaction.
+An error throw (or captured in a failed transObj) by a preSubject hook will cause the handler to be skipped, and be set as the transactions' result; the transObj will be marked as `state:failed`, but the postSubject will still receive the transObj.

-Similarly, closing a transaction in the preSubject listener will also cause the handler to be skipped, but postSubject hooks will still receive the transaction.
+Similarly, closing a transObj in the preSubject listener will also cause the handler to be skipped, but postSubject hooks will still receive the transObj.

-Therefore, when writing postSubject hooks, be prepared to receive failed/closed transactions and don't assume they passed through the hook. (the 'handled' property of a transaction indicates that the transaction reached the `perform` hook. )
+Therefore, when writing postSubject hooks, be prepared to receive failed/closed transactions and don't assume they passed through the hook. (the 'handled' property of a transObj indicates that the transObj reached the `perform` hook. )

 in both cases *nothing will be emitted from the transactionSet; the presumption is that the lack of execution of the actual handler